AdvaiyaLabs/Constant-Contact-with-Nexmo-SMS/README.md

 8. The form has the following fields:

-	-   **Select recipient Field**: Displays all **Phone** type field like Home Phone, Work Phone, Mobile, Cell Phone Number.
-User needs to specify one phone field on which he want to send the SMS.
+	-   **Select recipient field**: Displays all **Phone** type field like Home Phone, Work Phone, Mobile, Cell Phone Number.
+User needs to specify one phone field on which he wants to send the SMS.

 	-   **Message**: User can type a customized message with replaceable parameters.
 For example - if the user wants to send a message Hello &lt;&lt;name&gt;&gt;, then the user can type “Hello” and select **CompanyName** from the Select tag list box.
 It will replace **CompanyName** with the company name of the contact from the **Constant Contact** list.